topology-foundation/ts-topology/README.md

 # Overview

-This is the official TypeScript implementation of Distributed Replicated Programs (DRP).
+This is the official TypeScript implementation of Distributed Real-Time Programs (DRP).
 DRP is a local-first decentralized protocol for real-time applications.
 It is built on top of libp2p and with a similar design with CRDTs.

 # Specifications